16 min read

 2. Then you continue to say “berha”, where the “rh” is pronounced like the Afrikaans ‘g.’

-You can also watch this video pronouncing Gqeberha.
+You can also watch this video on how to pronounce Gqeberha.

-There are many factors to choosing the right suburb in PE to move to— location, security, budget, schools, healthcare services and more.
-So here’s our quick guide to the top 8 suburbs in Port Elizabeth:
+There are many factors to choosing the right suburb in PE to move to—from location, security and budget to schools and healthcare services.
+Based on these factors, here’s our quick guide to the top 8 suburbs in Port Elizabeth:

 1. Summerstrand